upperlinecode/react-prop-drilling/README.md

 2. One card has already been componentized for you.
 Use `.map()` to update `App.js` so that it generates a card for each entry in `data.islands`.

-> It's ok if the cards don't get have any data in them, but there should be a total of 50 cards.
+> It's ok if the cards don't yet have any data in them, but there should be a total of 50 cards.

 3. Update your `.map()` function to pass data about each island to each card as props.
 You can `console.log(props)` in `Card.js` to check that props are being passed.

-4. From `Card.js`, pass props to the `<CardInfo />` component for the island name, description, latitude, longitude, and wikipedia link.
+4. From `Card.js`, pass props to the `<CardInfo />` component for the island name, description, latitude, longitude, and Wikipedia link.

 5. Display the island name, description, latitude, and longitude in the card.
 Then pass the Wikipedia link as a prop to the `<WikiButton />` component, and set the `href` for the `<a>` tag around the button.
 Clicking on each button should open that island's Wikipedia page in a new tab.

-6. Pass the `image` URL to `<CardImage />` component, and check that CardImage.js is receiving it.
+6. Pass the `image` URL to `<CardImage />` component, and check that `CardImage.js` is receiving it.

 7. Use inline styling to set the `backgroundImage` of the `<div>` with `className=card-image` as the `image` passed to `<CardImage />` via props.